ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/overview.md

 4. [DEPLOY](#deploy)
 5. [ACCESS](#access)
 6. [CLEAN UP](#cleanup)
-   Each of  explained in more detail in their respective sections below.
+   These points are explained in more detail in their respective sections below.

 ### SETUP